 - Tax ID number (in applicable)

 Once that info is in their system, you can agree to their terms and conditions, and opt into any other programs or privacy settings that they put on your screen.
-Then you have to confirm your email, and opt into one of the two N26 plans that are currently available in the UK at the moment (they plan to expand their services soon).
+Then you have to confirm your email, and opt into one of the two N26 plans that are currently available at the moment (they plan to expand their services soon).

 - N26 Metal -Gives you everything that the N26 plan does, plus free cash withdrawals globally, travel & purchase protection insurance as well as dedicated customer support and lounge key access.
 It will run you £14.90 a month.